 Artwork on the Bridge

-Along the Bridge, there are several different displays of artwork.
-The first display you will see (coming from Pacific Avenue) is the Seaform Pavilion—a glass ceiling filled with 2,364 bits and pieces of glass.
+Starting from the Pacific Avenue side, the first display you will see is the Seaform Pavilion—a glass ceiling filled with 2,364 bits and pieces of glass.
 These pieces come from different types (called series) of glass Chihuly makes.
 The walls of this area are darkened so that you can look up and experience the glittering pieces of glass more fully.
 This is a great place for a unique selfie.

 The last display along the bridge is called the Venetian Wall and this features 109 pieces by Chihuly that are called Venetians—exuberant and lively glass vases.
 Embellishments such as twisting spirals, glass sea creatures, cherubs, and flowers decorate the exteriors of the vases and no two are alike.
 This is a great spot to take your time and really look at the glass up close as most of these pieces are really intricate.
 You'll spot all kinds of great little details that make great Instagram pics.

 The Bridge is 500 feet long and was completed in 2002 as a gift to the city.
 It was designed by Austin-based architect Arthur Andersson in close collaboration with Chihuly.
 Andersson also designed the Washington State History Museum.
 The Bridge crosses over Interstate 705 and connects two parts of town that formerly required a bit of a drive or long walk to get between because of the freeway splicing through town.
 Because of this connection, Thea Foss Waterway has become more of a draw to residents and visitors, and a trendy place to live.